Short Sale vs. Foreclosure of Your Home: Does it make a difference?

-- If you have a second lender, this negotiation becomes extremely critical because that lender is often hesitant to accept a significant “haircut” on its loan to you.
+- If you have a second lender, this negotiation becomes extremely critical because that lender is often hesitant to accept a significant “haircut” on its loan.

 - Lenders sometimes try to pressure borrowers by misstating the law.
 For example, your 401K retirement account may not be a target for creditor, yet we have seen creditors imply that the borrower’s retirement account will be pursued if the creditor’s loan is not paid in full.
-A lawyer can help you push back on a lender engaged in such tactics.
+A lawyer can help you push back on such lender tactics.

 - Anything involving your home and your finances can be very stressful, and this stress can do serious and sometimes permanent damage to your relationship with your spouse or life partner.
 Placing this problem into the hands of a capable lawyer can help alleviate that relationship stress in a huge way.
 Your lawyer can help both of you understand and work through the risks and benefits of various courses of action, without one spouse feeling either responsible for, or at the mercy of, their spouse or partner.

 Don’t underestimate your lender’s selfish motives, or the variety of strategies that might be employed to protect your interests and maximize your result, or the stress that a short sale negotiation can place on your most valued relationship.
-An experienced lawyer can help you effectively deal with all of these important realities of the short sale process.
+An experienced lawyer can help you deal with all aspects of the short sale process.